Virtlink/mb-util/README.md

 - Performant: where possible, allocations are reduced or removed (e.g., `Iterator` allocations), and where possible, the code will exit early (e.g., a size test before comparing lists)
 - It should be easy to implement `ListView` or `CollectionView`; therefore there are many useful default implementations in the interface
 - Code should not have to access the actual implementations: all classes are package local, only `ListView<E>` and `CollectionView<E>` are externally visible
+- Similarly, all interfaces provide `of()`, `from()` and `fromCopy()` static functions that can create new instances of the corresponding interface.
+  The implementation is free to choose the actual implementation, and whether to return a new instance or an existing one.

 Details:
 - The methods `of()`, `from()` and `fromCopy()` create new instances from an array of elements, a list, or a copy of a list respectively.
 The distinction between from() and of() is allow the creation of a list of lists.